-- To date, CRS has distributed more than 22 million insecticide-treated bed nets in The Gambia, Guinea, and Niger both as part of nation-wide and universal mass distribution campaigns, and routine distributions.
+- To date, CRS has distributed more than 45 million insecticide-treated bed nets in The Gambia, Ghana, Guinea, Madagascar, Niger, Nigeria and Senegal as part of nation-wide and universal mass distribution campaigns, and routine distributions.

-- CRS has supported National Malaria Control Programs (NMCPs) in the scale-up of SMC in Guinea, Mali, Niger and The Gambia distributing 11 million SMC doses reaching 2.8 million children in 2016.
-CRS will continue its support to these four countries, in addition to Cameroon, for the 2017 SMC distributions and beyond.
+- CRS has supported National Malaria Control Programs (NMCPs) in the scale-up of SMC in Guinea, Mali, Niger, and The Gambia distributing 15 million SMC doses reaching 3.7 million children in 2017.
+CRS has also provided technical support to Cameroon in 2017, and will continue its support to all these countries for the 2018 SMC distributions and beyond.
 We have also committed to raise $5 million to continue to fight malaria with SMC through the Crush Malaria campaign.

 CRS also has extensive experience conducting social behavior change communication at the household and community levels through a variety of channels such as participatory community programs, face-to-face discussions, working with influential and religious leaders, community festivals, local radio and television programs.